The Legend of Ruby Sunday: Ratings

 The episode brought in overnight viewing figures of 2.02 million viewers, slightly lower than that of the previous episode, "Rogue".
-The episode holds the lowest viewing figures of the fourteenth series.
+The episode received a total of 3.79 million consolidated viewers across 7 days, and a total of 4.52 million consolidated viewers across 28 days.

 Critical reception

+On the review aggregator website Rotten Tomatoes, 93% of 14 critics' reviews are positive, with an average rating of 7.2/10.

 Robert Anderson of IGN responded positively to the episode, praising the performance of Langford as Mel as well as the episode's tone, its presentation, and several of its scenes.
 He criticized the episode's cramped narrative and lack of character work between Ruby and the Doctor.
 Rebecca Cook of Digital Spy felt that the fantasy aspects of the episode worked well towards its narrative, believing that having Sutekh take the TARDIS allowed for the episode to become more menacing than it would have been otherwise.
 David Opie of GamesRadar+ praised the Time Window sequence and Langford's and Gatwa's performances together, though he felt the character of Ruby was underused in the episode.
 The New York Times author Isobel Lewis applauded Davies' writing and the programme's increased production value, stating that it was "such a bone-chilling adventure — one far scarier, far more ambitious, than I expected from the show’s Disney era."

 Martin Belam of The Guardian felt that while the episode showed Gatwa's strengths as the Doctor, he felt the episode lacked many chilling moments along the way because of how the episode spent most of its time building to the climax.
 Stefan Mohamed of Den of Geek had a mixed response to the episode; while he believed the setup would be confusing to those unfamiliar with the show or uninvested in the characters, he felt the episode and plot "just about works" because of strong acting performances and major moments in the episode.
 Benji Wilson of The Daily Telegraph gave the episode two out of five, criticising the special effects of the "amorphous dust cloud" and the use of the supporting cast.